Tiger Woods toils in PGA Tour comeback

 Johnson carded 72 and Australia's Day took 73, while Rose hit 65 on the North Course and Phil Mickelson shot 71.

-Players will swap courses for the second round, with the weekend rounds held on the North Course.
+Players will swap courses for the second round, with the weekend rounds held on the South Course.

+Woods will need to go low to make the cut, but Day said he should not be judged immediately.

+"We can't just break down everything he did today because it's been 17 months," Day said.

 Woods finished 15th of 17 in December's Hero World Challenge on his return from a lengthy spell away from the game to recover from multiple back surgeries.